tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 Since the main focus of TARDIS is to calculate optical spectra, electron-scatterings are treated in the elastic low-energy limit as classical Thomson scatterings.
-In this case, the electron scattering process is frequency independent.
-It's opacity only depends on the number density of free electrons :math:`n_e`
+In this case, the electron scattering process is frequency-independent.
+Its opacity only depends on the number density of free electrons
+:math:`n_e`

 .. math::